believe

 d. expressions that use "believe"

-People use “believe” of some form of this word when they express anger happiness, sadness, or frustration.
+People use “believe” or some form of this word when they express anger, happiness, sadness, or frustration.

 • I can’t believe it!
-We won the lottery! (happy)
+We won the lottery! (happiness)

-• I can’t believe you are doing this! (angry)
+• I can’t believe you are doing this! (anger)

 • It’s going to take an hour to get through this line.
-I don’t believe it! (frustrated)
+I don’t believe it! (frustration)

 • That is unbelievable.
 (This could be said for a good or bad situation.)